 Graphic Design provides a hands-on introduction to the technical and creative skills of a professional graphic designer.
 First, students learn the distinguishing features of communicating visually through graphic design.
 Next, they gain technical skills in Adobe Photoshop to equip them for graphic design work.
 From there, students master the basic principles of graphic design, and then delve into the elements of graphic design, such as color, typography, and images.

-WEB DESIGN (Junior - 1 year course)
+Digital Interactive Media (Junior/Seniors - 1 year course)

 Web Design is a hands-on introduction to designing, building, and launching websites.
 Students learn the basics of HTML coding, explore various web development tools, and get practice creating websites using Adobe Dreamweaver.
 They learn how to make their websites more effective by applying the principles of design as well as usability and accessibility criteria.
 Finally, students take a look at various career opportunities in web design.